Skip to main content

 HTTP API

 The daemon exposes the same surface over HTTP that it does over the Unix socket.
 The HTTP gateway is suitable for browser-facing UIs and third-party tooling that cannot speak length-prefixed JSON IPC.
-Listening address is 127.0.0.1:8421 (loopback only) by default; override the port with the COVENANT_HTTP_PORT environment variable.
+Listening address is 127.0.0.1:8421 (loopback only) by default; override the port with the COVENANT_HTTP_PORT environment variable and the bind address with COVENANT_HTTP_BIND_ADDR.
+Changing the bind address away from 127.0.0.1 widens the network exposure of every protected route to the chosen interface.
+Only do so when the host firewall and bearer-token policy account for it.

 Conventions